 • Concrete floor assembly (minimum 12’’ thickness) with concrete drop beam 2 hours fire-rating

 • Minimum 4” thick foil-faced curtain wall insulation (mineral wool min.
-4 PCF density) securely attached to framing as per methods described in any UL or Intertek approved perimeter joint system.
-Curtain wall insulation to completely fill spandrel at floor level and cover vertical mullions
+4 PCF density) securely attached to framing as per methods described in any UL or Intertek-approved perimeter joint system.
+Curtain wall insulation to completely fill the spandrel at floor level and cover vertical mullions

 2. Concrete floor assembly (minimum 12″ thickness) with concrete drop beam (2 hours, fire-rating)

 3. Minimum 4″ thick foil-faced curtain wall insulation (mineral wool min.
-4 PCF density) securely attached to framing members per methods described in any UL or Intertek approved perimeter joint system.
-Curtain wall insulation to completely fill spandrel at floor level and cover vertical mullions
+4 PCF density) securely attached to framing members per methods described in any UL or Intertek-approved perimeter joint system.
+Curtain wall insulation to completely fill the spandrel at floor level and cover vertical mullions

-5. Minimum 1/8″ (wet) thickness firestop joint spray to completely cover mineral wool and overlapping minimum 1/2″ onto concrete floor and curtain wall
+5. Minimum 1/8″ (wet) thickness firestop joint spray to completely cover mineral wool and overlap a minimum of 1/2″ onto a concrete floor and curtain wall

-Tamer Adnan Nezha is a Façade Manager at ACC (Arabian Construction Company).
-With a BS degree in civil engineering and Masters in building materials, he has over 16 years of façade construction experience in the Middle East.
-He is heading up specialist façade teams servicing projects in the Middle East.
-He worked on a wide variety of projects - large-scale and multiple-plot retail projects to mega high-rise projects.
-And, Tamer Adnan Nezha also has an extensive knowledge of the building envelope, fit-out, curtain walling, façades, cladding, structural glazing, architectural steel, and GRC in all phases (pre-design consulting phase, pre-construction phase, construction phase, operations & maintenance phase).
+Tamer Adnan Nezha is Façade Manager in Target Engineering Construction Co LLC.
+He has a BS degree in civil engineering and a Master’s in building materials.
+He has over 16 years of façade construction experience in the Middle East.
+Currently, he is heading up specialist façade teams and servicing projects in the Middle East.
+Nezha has worked on a wide variety of projects including large-scale and multiple-plot retail projects to mega high-rise projects.
+He has extensive knowledge of the building envelope, fit-out, curtain walling, façades, cladding, structural glazing, architectural steel, GRC in all phases (pre-design consulting phase, pre-construction phase, construction phase, operations & maintenance phase).